Barnabas RE Day themes

 A number of additional themes are available exclusively in the north-east of England.

-Christianity around the World - new
+Christianity around the World - NEW!

-Coming in September 2018: explores in depth how the Christian faith is lived out in countries such as Ethiopia, Argentina, Spain and Russia.
+Explores in depth how the Christian faith is lived out in countries such as Ethiopia, Argentina, Spain and Russia.

 Where in the World?

 Gives schools the opportunity to explore what the Christian faith looks and sounds like in another country.

 Uses stories from throughout the Bible, such the feeding of the 5,000 or the story of Jonah, to ask how the values of respect, resilience and responsibility form the people we are and how they relate to our life – as individuals and in our class, school and wider community.